Bill Arp: Career

 After the war, Smith returned to Rome, but later moved to the nearby city of Cartersville, Georgia, living there after 1877.
 Active in politics, he served as alderman, mayor, and a member of the Georgia State Senate.

 Smith's literary career thrived after the war, and letters that he wrote as "Bill Arp" to the editor of the Atlanta Constitution earned him a position as a columnist for the newspaper.
 He typically wrote in "Cracker dialect" about politics, government, current events, race relations, farming, and other topics.
 He edited newspapers in Rome and Cartersville, Georgia and Atlanta and published five books: Bill Arp's Letters (1870), Bill Arp's Scrap Book (1884), The Farm and Fireside (1891), A School History of Georgia (1893), Bill Arp: From the Uncivil War to Date (1903).
 He also wrote a monthly column for the Southern Cultivator.
 As his fame grew, Smith became a successful lecturer and speechmaker.

-Like many prominent white Southerners during the Reconstruction era, Smith was nostalgic for the Old South and hostile to black equality.
-He criticized African-American education in the South and in some columns endorsed lynching of blacks to enforce white supremacy.
-He supported the disenfranchisement movement of the late 1890s, arguing that Southern blacks were not capable of casting an intelligent vote.
-But some of his "Bill Arp" writings continued to focus on humor and rural life.